-She once told Beyond Nuclear's Kevin Kamps, in summer 2002, that her motivation to fight nuclear power and radioactive waste came from her experiences in Nagasaki, Japan in the immediate aftermath of the atomic bombing there.
+She once told then-NIRS nuclear waste specialist, Kevin Kamps, in summer 2002, that her motivation to fight nuclear power and radioactive waste came from her experiences while deployed in Nagasaki, Japan in the immediate aftermath of the atomic bombing there.
 Thorpe won a Bronze Star for her service in the Women's Army Auxiliary Corps (WAACs, pronounced "wax") in World War II.

-After President Obama's remarkable proclamation honoring Grace Thorpe's successful life's work fending off CISFs targeted at Native American reservations, how can the Biden administration DOE now be targeting Native American reservations, and other BIPOC, and/or low-income communities, especially those already suffering a disproportionate burden of pollution and hazard, with yet another round of proposed CISF schemes, albeit now under the ruse of "consent-based siting"?
+After President Obama's remarkable proclamation honoring Grace Thorpe's successful life's work fending off CISFs (previously called by other names in the past, such as Monitored Retrievable Storage (MRS) sites, Independent Spent Fuel Storage Installations (ISFSIs), Awayfrom-Reactor (AFR) sites, etc.) targeted at Native American reservations, how can the Biden administration DOE now be targeting Native American reservations, and other BIPOC, and/or low-income communities, especially those already suffering a disproportionate burden of pollution and hazard, with yet another round of proposed CISF schemes, albeit now under the ruse of "consent-based siting"?
 It is an EJ violation in and of itself.